Bridge the gap created by one or more missing teeth

 Sometimes when a tooth is lost a space is left which can be unsightly, can cause difficulty in chewing or can result in movement of the adjacent teeth.
 There are many options for filling spaces including implant, dentures and dental bridge.
 If you have lost one or two teeth but would rather not wear a denture, you may want to opt for a bridge.
 Bridges are a series of crowns joined together to cover or close a space left by the loss of a tooth.
 They are permanent and once bonded into place will look and feel similar to natural tooth.

 Bridges can be supported by natural teeth or by implants.
-At 'Your Dental Practice Name will appear here' we will check the health of your gums and the supported teeth to ensure that they are suitable for treatment and take appropriate measures if they are not.
+At A One Dental Practice we will check the health of your gums and the supported teeth to ensure that they are suitable for treatment and take appropriate measures if they are not.
 We will discuss all your options with you to ensure that you can keep your mouth healthy and your smile stunning with a well-fitting and natural looking bridge.

 ADVANTAGES OF HAVING A DENTAL BRIDGE: